um-pdavila/acs_docs/docs/pegasus/env/1-intro.rst

    Submit your production jobs to LSF, and use the :ref:`interactive queue <p-queues>` and :ref:`LSF Job
    Scripts <lsf-scripts>` below.
-Jobs with insufficient resource allocations interfere with cluster performance and the CCS account responsible for those jobs may be suspended.
+Jobs with insufficient resource allocations interfere with cluster performance and the IDSC account responsible for those jobs may be suspended.
 -  **Stage data for running jobs exclusively in the** ``/scratch`` **file system,** which is optimized for fast data access.
 Any files used as input for your jobs must first be transferred to /scratch.
 The /nethome file system is optimized for mass data storage and is therefore slower-access.
-Using /nethome while running jobs degrades the performance of the entire system and the CCS account responsible may be suspended.
+Using /nethome while running jobs degrades the performance of the entire system and the IDSC account responsible may be suspended.
 -  **Include your projectID in your job submissions.** Access to IDSC Advanced Computing resources is managed on a project basis.
 This allows us to better support interaction between teams (including data sharing) at the University of Miami regardless of group, school, or campus.
 Any University of Miami faculty member or Principal Investigator (PI) can request a new project.
 All members of a project share that project’s resource allocations.
 More on :ref:`Projects here <projects>`.

-:ref:`Connecting to Pegasus <ssh>`: To access the Pegasus supercomputer, open a secure shell (SSH) connection to ``pegasus.ccs.miami.edu`` and log in with your active CCS account.
+:ref:`Connecting to Pegasus <ssh>`: To access the Pegasus supercomputer, open a secure shell (SSH) connection to ``pegasus.ccs.miami.edu`` and log in with your active IDSC account.
 Once authenticated, you should see the Pegasus welcome message – ***which includes links to Pegasus documentation*** and information about your disk quotas – then the Pegasus command prompt.